Campus Recruiting Technologies to Win the Campus Recruitment Race

 Here are some standard features that any business should take into account when choosing a virtual event platform.
 Most providers have multiple user plans to accommodate a wide range of companies.
 Depending on your budget and type of event, consider checking user plans for one that fits your budget and purpose:

-- Online registration tool: This campus recruiting technology makes it incredibly simple to sign up for events or submit resumes and track attendees.
+- Online registration tool: This campus recruiting technology makes it incredibly simple for graduates, applicants and employers to sign up for events or submit resumes and track attendees.
 A virtual sign-up form is a potential information and branding source for any organization.
 You can gain crucial metrics such as age groups or industries that show interest in your event.

 - Communication features: Communicating with your attendees throughout the event is an excellent way to keep them engaged and a perfect outlet for information valuable to the recruiters.
 You can expect common functions such as creating feedback surveys and polls, private and public chat, video calls, etc.